Danielle Vega

-Erica Danielle Rhodes Vega (born February 4, 1986), known professionally as Danielle Vega, is an American actress.
-Vega is best known for her roles as Kim on the PBS television series Barney & Friends; and as Ceci Camayo on Hulu's drama series East Los High.
+Danielle Vega (nee; Erica Rhodes) is an American actress.
+Vega made her TV debut as Kim on the PBS television series Barney & Friends; before earning worldwide acclaim as Ceci Camayo on Hulu's drama series East Los High.

 Early life

-Erica Danielle Rhodes was born in Atlanta, Georgia but was raised in Dallas, Texas.
-Vega is of mixed African-American, Spanish, British, Cherokee, and Irish descent.
+Vega was born in Atlanta, Georgia but was raised in Dallas, Texas.
 Vega attended Southern Methodist University, where she graduated with a degree in journalism.
 Vega is a member of Alpha Kappa Alpha sorority.

 Career

 At age 10, Vega appeared in the children's TV show Barney & Friends.
 In 2009, she auditioned for the ninth season of American Idol, but was later cut in the Hollywood Week auditions.
 Since then, she has portrayed many roles in her career including in films So This Is Christmas, Betrayed at 17, Teeth and Blood.
 In 1994, she played herself on Psalty's Songs for Little Praisers the Bible series in volume 1–3.

+She landed the breakout role as Ceci Camayo in East Los High, for which she earned a Daytime Emmy Award nomination.